-Why Does The Speed In Transactions Matter?
+Why Does The Speed In Blockchain Transactions Matter?

 Have you ever asked yourself why blockchain is still not a regular part of our lives?
 Big companies are investing money in blockchain research, they implement blockchain solutions, smart and successful people talk about DLT (distributed ledger technologies) as something revolutionary, we hear that the future is decentralized, etc. At the very same time, we are not far from the point we were years ago — most of the latest Internet trends seem little to do with blockchain, this most important novelty.
 So why?

 Many people tend to associate blockchain solely with cryptocurrencies.
 They may say that cryptocurrencies are too volatile to be a convenient means of payment.
 This statement ignores the fact that cryptocurrencies are already used as means of payment although fiat money is still a preferred tool.
 In this article, we are going to focus on the other serious drawback of blockchain technology — poor scalability.
 For years leading minds of the industry are working to find the solution to make the blockchain-based networks capable of processing thousands or even millions of transactions per second.
 Blockchain won't be a usual everyday technology in any part of the world until the scalability problem is solved.